Family Owned & Operated for More Than 40 Years

 As Glenn devoted more time to colored aggregate, business exploded.
 Therefore, he decided to sell the decomposed road material business.
 He now concentrated even more on decorative aggregate, continually seeking new colors, customers, and markets.

-Materials provided by Kafka Granite soon came to include multi-colored boulders of all sizes, which are used for decorative landscaping and the erosion control.
+Materials provided by Kafka Granite soon came to include multi-colored boulders of all sizes, which are used for decorative landscaping and erosion control.
 To maintain cash flow, Kafka Granite established distributors throughout the Midwest to sell its cobblestones, boulders, and landscape stone.

 With many varieties of color available and with plant operations established, Glenn had time to focus on the precast market.
 Kafka Granite began to provide higher priced specialty aggregates for the exposed precast panels used in the building industry.
 These panels are used in commercial buildings, stadiums, parking ramps, skyscrapers, etc. Two exclusive distributors were established to handle the architectural precast market.